mdn/content/files/en-us/web/api/cssfontpalettevaluesrule/fontfamily/index.md

 ## Value

-A string, listing the different font families the rule can be applied to, separated by spaces.
+A string containing a space-separated list of the font families on which the rule can be applied

 ## Examples